Pop'n Music Mickey Tunes

 Pop'n Music Mickey Tunes is a musical video game published by Konami for several platforms in 2000.
 The game is a Mickey Mouse and Disney-themed installment of Konami's Pop'n Music franchise.
-While the game was originally released for arcades in 2000, it was later ported to the PlayStation (as Pop'n Music Disney Tunes) and the Game Boy Color (as Pop'n Music GB Disney Tunes) in November 2000.
-All versions of the game were only released in Japan.
+The game was released for arcades in 2000, and then ported to the PlayStation (as Pop'n Music Disney Tunes) and the Game Boy Color (as Pop'n Music GB Disney Tunes) in November 2000.